 Opera Wii

-On May 10, 2006, the company developed a web browser called OperaWii for the Wii console with Nintendo.
+On May 10, 2006, the company developed a web browser called OperaWii for the Wii console, in collaboration with Nintendo.

-At first, this browser was available for free download, but from July 2007 to September 2009, it was necessary to pay with the Wii Points Wii system to use this browser on the console.
-Currently, the browser download is free again.
+Initially, this browser was available for free download.
+However, from July 2007 to September 2009, Wii Points were required for use on the Wii console.
+The browser download is now free again.